codefellows/seattle-code-python-401n8/class-38/in-class-demo/expert-eight-ball/README.md

-# To create a Next.js app:
+# To create a Next.js app

 - `$ npx create-next-app@latest expert-eight-ball --javascript --eslint`
 - Select "yes" for tailwind, and "no" for everything else
 - `$ npm run dev` to run the development server

+## To test with Jest

+- `$ npm install jest @testing-library/react @testing-library/jest-dom babel-jest`
+- add a `jest.config.js` file to root of app
+-

 ------